mile-hi-labs/react-session/README.md

 ## Overview
 React Session is a session management library for React web applications.
-The library is a lightweight abstraction built on local-storage and is designed to work independently or in partnership with [React Data](https://github.com/Mile-Hi-Labs/react-data).
+The library is built on local-storage and designed to work with [React Data](https://github.com/mile-hi-labs/react-data).

 ## How it Works
 React Session uses the [Context Hook](https://reactjs.org/docs/context.html) api to provide a global session where you can authenticate and persist the current user across multiple browser windows or sessions.
 Once authenticated, React-Session will also automatically add a JWT token to all API requests sent using React Data.
 To learn more about React Session, visit the [API Documentation](https://app.gitbook.com/@mile-hi-labs/s/react-session/).

 ## Quick Start